cconstantine/lucky_imaging_tool/README.md

 To execute the raw python file follow the steps below:

 NOTE: Difference between MonitorNINA.py and LITforNINAusers.py -- MonitorNINA does not need NINA to be open and running to execute, LITforNINAusers needs NINA to execute and will stop running after NINA is closed.
+LIT Release 1 uses LITforNINA.py

 In order to execute the script you must download Anaconda, found here: https://www.anaconda.com/